-I am a final year PhD student within The Australian Institute of Machine Learning at The University of Adelaide, in South Australia.
+I am a final year PhD student within The Australian Institute for Machine Learning at The University of Adelaide, in South Australia.
 I work heavily in the fields of Computer Vision, Machine Learning and Artificial Intelligence.
 I am currently focused on developing novel approaches to automatically understand and summarise videos.
 I have worked on image and video classification, detection, captioning and tracking with deep neural networks and big data.
-I am passionate about applying the latest techniques to solve real world problems, as well as effectively communicating ideas to both collegues and the broader community.
+I am passionate about applying the latest techniques to solve real world problems, as well as effectively communicating ideas to both colleagues and the broader community.

 Using computers to perform image and video processing.
 Extracting useful information from image data.

 Enabling computers to automatically learn from data to uncover trends and extract information otherwise unseen.